afnog/sse/virtualization/ganeti-exercise.md

 	- Removing instances
 	  * instance burnin.example.com

+If this fails, you may need to remove the instance and try again:

+	sudo gnt-instance remove burnin.example.com

 ### Add a second Node

 We want to create a replicating Instance (virtual machine) with high availability, so